XavaDigital/ServerlessSaas/README.md

 #### Create an OAuth app

-In GitHub, go to your account Settings, and click Oauth Applications under Developer Settings (or use [this shortcut](https://github.com/settings/developers)).
+In GitHub, go to your Account Settings, and click Oauth Applications under Developer Settings (or use [this shortcut](https://github.com/settings/developers)).
 Select "Register a new application" and fill in your app information. - You can read more about that in the [documentation](https://www.netlifycms.org/docs/backends-overview/#github-backend) or simply follow [this tutorial](https://docs.netlify.com/visitor-access/oauth-provider-tokens/#setup-and-settings) to set this up.
-On localhost you won't find any problems, but when you deploy your application (and not hsot it on Netlify) you will get a "No Auth Provider Found" message.
-The authorization callback URL will need to be configured once you have the Firebase Function URL in order for the service to work.
+On localhost, you won't find any problems, but when you deploy your application (and not host it on Netlify) you will get a "No Auth Provider Found" message.
+The authorization callback URL will need to be configured once you have the Firebase Function URL for the service to work.

 #### Configure the Firebase environment